 Thanks for joining me and my piglets as we share our adventures one oink at a time!

-Watch a video from when I was Ohio Pork Industry Queen!
+Throwback, watch a video from when I was Ohio Pork Industry Queen!